-The company writes business across several licence classes in multiple territories and more than one currency.
+AEICL is the only insurance entity within the Group.
+AEICL company writes business across several licence classes in multiple territories and more than one currency.
 The table below shows the business by licence class for the year to December 2016.
 Where appropriate, the figures below have been translated into GBP at the prevailing foreign exchange rate.